Approximate Constraint Satisfaction Requires Large LP Relaxations: Introduction

 We make progress toward this goal for the class of constraint satisfaction problems (CSPs).
 For instance, we prove that every polynomial-sized LP for \maxcut has an integrality gap of $\frac12$, answering a question from \cite{BraunFPS12}.
 As another example, every such LP for \maxthreesat has an integrality gap of $\frac78$, and every such LP for \maxtwosat has an integrality gap of $\frac34$.
 In fact, in both cases these integrality gaps hold for families of LPs of size up to $\cramped{n^{o(\frac{\log n}{\log \log n})}}$.

 Corresponding upper bounds for all three problems can be achieved by simple polynomial-sized LPs.
 For \maxthreesat, a $\frac78$-approximation is best-possible assuming $\P \neq \NP$ \cite{Hastad01}.
 For \maxcut, the seminal SDP-based algorithm of Goemans and Williamson \cite{GoemansWilliamson95} achieves a $0.878$-approximation.
 In this case, our result yields a strict separation between the power of polynomial-sized LPs and SDPs for a natural optimization problem.
-Interestingly, even a simple spectral algorithm can do strictly better than $1/2$ for \maxcut \cite{Trevisan2012}. \Dnote{}
+Interestingly, even a simple spectral algorithm can do strictly better than $1/2$ for \maxcut \cite{Trevisan2012}. \Dnote{In this sense, our results shows that LP relaxations fail capture arguments based on eigenvalues in a strong way.
+OR: our results give a strong separation between combinatorial / LP algorithms and spectral / SDP algorithms.}

 To establish these lower bounds, we show that for approximating CSPs, polynomial-sized LPs are exactly as powerful as those programs arising from $O(1)$ rounds of the Sherali--Adams hierarchy.
 We are then able to employ the powerful Sherali--Adams gaps that appear in prior work.
-This offers a potential framework for understanding the power of linear programs for many problems by relating their expressive power to that of the very explicit Sherali--Adams hierarchy. \Dnote{}
+This offers a potential framework for understanding the power of linear programs for many problems by relating their expressive power to that of the very explicit Sherali--Adams hierarchy. \Dnote{maybe something stronger: our results show that for the purpose of approximating constraint satisfaction problems Sherali--Adams LP algorithms are universal among all possible LP algorithms of comparable complexity.}

 In \pref{sec:maxcut}, we discuss our approach for the specific example of \maxcut, including the class of LPs to which our results apply. \pref{sec:preliminaries} is devoted to a review of CSPs and their linear relaxations.
 There we explain our basic approach to proving lower bounds by exhibiting an appropriate separating hyperplane.
 We also review the Sherali--Adams hierarchy for CSPs.
 In \pref{sec:LPs}, we present the technical components of our approach, as well as the proof of our main theorem.